 It is to be noted that the informed consent obtained from the patient prior to the surgery would not break a claim.
 Informed consent is obtained to establish that the patient was aware of the associated risks of the procedure.
-If the claimant is able to prove that the damages he sustain is a surgical error and not a surgery complication, informed consent would not hinder the lawsuit.
+If the claimant is able to prove that the damages he sustains are a surgical error and not a surgery complication, informed consent will not hinder the lawsuit.

-It is very critical to hire an experienced medical malpractice attorney to battle the claim against the giant healthcare facilities and their insurance providers.
-The value of the case is decided by the damages caused to the claimant by the negligence.
-Current and future medical expenses, medication bills, rehabilitation costs, loss of wages, loss of consortium, pain, and suffering, etc. are the common damages covered in a surgical error claim.
+It is very critical to hire an experienced medical malpractice attorney to battle the claim against giant healthcare facilities and their insurance providers.
+The value of the case is decided by the damages caused to the claimant by negligence.
+Current and future medical expenses, medication bills, rehabilitation costs, loss of wages, loss of consortium, pain and suffering, etc., are the common damages covered in a surgical error claim.

 In cases where a surgery error causes the death of the victim, wrongful death lawsuits could be claimed by his legal dependents.

 A surgical procedure is always prone to inherent chances of risks.
-The risks of common surgical errors could be prevented by the medical professionals by practicing due diligence.
-However, if you find that the error was a preventable one, never delay to act.
+The risks of common surgical errors could be prevented by medical professionals by practicing due diligence.
+However, if you find that the error was a preventable one, never delay in acting.
 Seek legal advice from an expert medical malpractice lawyer.
-A medical malpractice lawsuit for surgical error would be tough but never impossible.
+A medical malpractice lawsuit for surgical errors would be tough but never impossible.